IBM-Cloud/docs/services/DevOpsInsights/index.md

 # Getting started with {{site.data.keyword.DRA_short}} (Beta)
 {: #gettingstarted}

-{{site.data.keyword.DRA_full}} applies code, team, and continuous delivery analytics to your busiest DevOps projects.
+{{site.data.keyword.DRA_full}} applies developer, team, and deployment analytics to your busiest DevOps projects.
+Use it to learn how compliant your team is with DevOps and developer practices, to manage risk in your codebase, and to automatically enforce quality standards in continuous delivery projects.
 {:shortdesc}

-{{site.data.keyword.DRA_short}} is an end-to-end analytics solution that you can use to learn how compliant your team is with DevOps practices.
-It gathers developer, test, build, and deployment insights in one place so that you can view them and take the appropriate actions.
-It reduces risk by highlighting defect likelihood and stops problem deployments before they happen.

 {{site.data.keyword.DRA_short}} comprises three groups of capabilities:

-   * Developer Insights provides a comprehensive way to explore your project’s development risk.
-You can identify files with high error proneness and get a compliance view of the project against DevOps practices.
+   * Developer Insights provides a comprehensive way to explore your project’s development maturity.
+You can identify files with high error proneness and get a compliance view of the project against developer practices.

-   * Team Dynamics uses social coding analysis to help you learn how your team collaborates and understand what it can change to work better.
+   * Team Dynamics uses social coding analysis to help you learn how your team collaborates and understand how it can work better.

-   * Deployment Risk is like a safety net for your continuous delivery pipeline.
+   * Deployment Risk is like a continuous delivery safety net.
 It analyzes the results from unit tests, functional tests, application scans, and code coverage tools at specified gates in your deployment process and prevents risky changes from being released.
-It also offers data visualizations and analysis that you can use to understand your project's health at a glance.

-**Note:** Developer Insights and Team Dynamics are available only to IBM employees and a limited number of external parties.

-{{site.data.keyword.DRA_short}} is part of {{site.data.keyword.contdelivery_full}}.
-You can add {{site.data.keyword.DRA_short}} to any toolchain that uses {{site.data.keyword.deliverypipeline}} in {{site.data.keyword.contdelivery_short}}. {{site.data.keyword.DRA_short}} is also part of many toolchain templates.
+{{site.data.keyword.DRA_short}} is an integration in the Bluemix toolchain catalog.
+For more information about toolchains, see [Working with toolchains](/docs/services/ContinuousDelivery/toolchains_working.html).

+To use {{site.data.keyword.DRA_short}}, you must add it to a toolchain.
+Many toolchain templates already include {{site.data.keyword.DRA_short}}.
+Be sure to also [add it to your {{site.data.keyword.Bluemix_notm}} org as a service](/docs/services/reqnsi.html) so that you can see information about {{site.data.keyword.DRA_short}} and access some of the toolchain templates that include it from your {{site.data.keyword.Bluemix_notm}} dashboard.

-##Adding {{site.data.keyword.DRA_short}} to a toolchain
+## Adding {{site.data.keyword.DRA_short}} to a toolchain
 {: #catalog}

+{{site.data.keyword.DRA_short}} is part of {{site.data.keyword.contdelivery_short}}.
+You can add {{site.data.keyword.DRA_short}} to any toolchain by selecting it from the tool integration catalog.

-To add {{site.data.keyword.DRA_short}} to a toolchain, complete these steps.
-If you created a toolchain from a template that includes {{site.data.keyword.DRA_short}}, skip to step 5.
+{{site.data.keyword.DRA_short}} is also part of many toolchain templates.
+If you create a toolchain from a template that includes {{site.data.keyword.DRA_short}}, skip to [Using Insights](#using).

+To add {{site.data.keyword.DRA_short}} to a toolchain:

 1. Click **Add a Tool**.